gsbDBI/ghana-recovr-rct/analysis/ghana_recovr_analysis.md

 ### Analysis

-For each of our key DV’s, we plan to run an ordinary least squares (OLS) regression with (HC2) robust standard errors predicting the dependent variable with an indicator for assignment to our treatment condition (this will be our primary predictor variable).
+For each of our key DVs, we report an unadjusted difference in means.
+We also run ordinary least squares (OLS) regression with (HC2) robust standard errors predicting the dependent variable with an indicator for assignment to our treatment condition.

-As a robustness check, we will also test all our models using logistic regression rather than OLS regression.
-We will also report a simple difference in means for all our DVs (without any controls).
+As a robustness check, we also test all our models using logistic regression rather than OLS regression.

 Finally, for each DV, we will also report the Lin Estimator: an estimate of our OLS regression model where we include the interaction between an indicator for our treatment and all pre-treatment covariates.